Reviews You Can Rely On

 Ergonomics

 First off, we'd like to note how easy the Speedflask is to use one-handed.
 The slender design, inset waist, handle clip, and push button flip cap all work together to make it easy to grab, grip, flip, and chug.
 Some bike bottles can be sticky when trying to grab them from your bottle cage while in motion.
-We found that it was mindlessly simple to reach down and grab the clip handle to remove this bottle from the cage and hydrate.
+I found that it was mindlessly simple to reach down and grab the clip handle to remove this bottle from the cage and hydrate.
 It slid in and out with ease.

 Off the bike, this bottle was comfortable to carry and tote around.
 The convenient carry handle clips down to sleekly stow when not in use.
 It will fit in your cup holder as well as it fits in your bike cage.
 This makes it a versatile bottle to use if you're biking to work or going on a hike.
 The finished stainless steel design makes it just as suitable for the office as on backcountry trails.
 It was so easy and convenient to use that we'd recommend this bottle whether on or off the bike.